Hernia Repair Surgery, Treatment & Symptoms

-Hernia refers to a protrusion of an organ through the wall of the cavity containing that organ.
+Hernia refers to a protrusion of contents in the abdomen through the wall of the abdominal cavity.
 It might occur either through the natural openings like inguinal canal or femoral canal or it may occur due to weakness of the sheath or the musculature.
 Hernia may be congenital, that is, present since birth or acquired, that is, acquired during the lifetime due to certain living or working conditions.

 Types of Hernia

 Common hernias seen in practice are:

 INGUINAL HERNIA (or Groin Hernia) - Commonly occurs in males.